supchyan/lolibar/README.md

 void Initialize()
 {
-  // Keep it in mind, that resources are pre-included and initialized in the project.
+  // Keep it in mind, that Resources[]* are pre-included and initialized in the project.
+  // Also, resources has self-update on every "UpdateDelay" value elapsed (brings to default, if nothing overwritting it),
-  // Also, it updates every "UpdateDelay" value elapsed, so you can do anything with it with no toughs.
+  // so you can override it for your sake.
-  // Override it for your sake!
+  // ---
-  // List with all definitions about every resource I will add later.
+  // * List with all definitions about every resource in Resources[], about it's type and capability - I'll be able to add later.

   // Let's override "UpdateDelay".
 Now it's 10 milliseconds.
   Resources["UpdateDelay"]  = 10;